o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 ##### Python
 For Python we initially used a package called [python-shell](https://github.com/extrabacon/python-shell) to execute single Python files.
 But as our Python version switched from 2 to 3 we had some issues to make this package work with the newer version.
-So in the end we decided to code the spawning of the child process, specified in `/server/wrapper/codeWrapper.js`.
-With our method we were able to set the Python version by our own.
+So in the end we decided to add the the spawning of the child process for Pyhton to  `/server/util/foreignCode.js`.
+With our implementation we were able to set the Python version manually.
 Additionally the files are able to retrieve command line arguments which makes the communication between JS and Python possible.
 This is again based on reading the console prints of the Python file.
-One advice to give is to make sure to not heavily use the console for prints, because the main process only needs to know the final result of the script.
+One advice is, to make sure to not heavily use the console for prints, because the main process only needs to know the final result of the script.

 A small example with passing JSON forth and back:

 *Javascript*
 ```
-import {PythonShell} from './wrapper/codeWrapper';
+import { PythonShell } from './util/foreignCode';

 /**
  * @function test